MengYunWang/Granger-Causality-Analysis/README.md

 ### Nonparametric analysis:
-use ´compute_allnpCGCvar3´ function (it has alreday including all the following procedures)
+use ´compute_allnpCGCvar3´ function (it has alreday included all the following procedures)

 ### (2) Compute Spectral matrix